sara-sabr/github-evaluation/slide-one.md

 ### First Course

-The **First day of GitHub** learning path takes approximately 1.5 hours to complete.
-Teaches basics of GitHub such as:
+The **First day of GitHub** takes 1.5 hours to complete.
+Teaches basics of GitHub like:
   - commits
   - branching
   - issues